billspat/ewxNDFD/README.md

-# ewxNDFDL: Daily forecast data for the Enviroweather MesoNet
+# ewxNDFD: forecast data for the Enviroweather MesoNet

 ewxNDFD is a Python package to collect and transform weather forecast data from the National Digital Forecast Database (NDFD) gridded weather forecast.
 It was